sourcehut-mirrors/chawan/doc/css.md

 The user agent style sheet is a combination of the styles suggested by the HTML standard and a CSS port of w3m's rendering.
-In general, faithfulness to w3m is preferred over the standard, unless it breaks existing websites.
+In general, faithfulness to w3m is preferred over the standard's suggestions, unless those break on existing websites.

 Link colors differ depending on the terminal's color scheme.